 Hemp was once an important economic crop in the United States and elsewhere.
 The versatile plant had a host of uses but its relation to the vilified Cannabis plant caused many governments to ban the planting and sale of hemp.
 The primary method of propagation of the plant is hemp seed, which is also useful nutritionally and cosmetically.
-Growing hemp from seed requires a carefully prepared seed bed, plenty of nutrients and plenty of space for these large, fast growing plants.
+Growing hemp from seed requires a carefully prepared seed bed, plenty of nutrients, and plenty of space for these large and fast growing plants.

 What is Hemp Seed?

 Hemp is the non-psychoactive variety of Cannabis.
 It has great potential as a grain and fiber material.
 There are approved varieties for planting depending upon where you live, so it is best to consult with your municipality to determine which, if any, varieties are permitted.

 There are also species which are noted for best grain or fiber production, so selection will depend upon the purpose for the crop.
 Some tips on how to grow hemp seed will then send you on your way to a vibrant, rapid, and prolific crop.